How a Dog Bite Changed my Life and Made me a Better Trainer

 It changed my life.

-I was a dog walker/sitter at the time and thought I knew everything about dogs.
-I thought I could handle anything and that my natural ability with them could overcome anything.
-It's why I got bit.
+I had recently left a mundane career in the corporate world and was a dog walker/sitter at the time.
+I thought I knew everything about dogs.
+I thought I could handle anything and that my natural ability with them could overcome any of their fears.

 I had no idea what to tell the dogs parents, I had no idea how the dog could be helped, and all I could do was beg them not to hurt him and to hire a professional trainer.